Anaesthetic technicians assist anaesthetists during operations, and prepare operating theatres and clinics for anaesthetic procedures.

-- New Zealand's ageing population needing more surgery
+- New Zealand's growing and ageing population, which means more surgical procedures

-Anaesthetic technician appears on Immigration New Zealand's immediate skill shortage list.
+As a result, anaesthetic technician appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled anaesthetic technicians from overseas to work in New Zealand.

-Most anaesthetic technicians work for public or private hospitals.
-A small number are employed by private dental surgeries.
+Anaesthetic technicians work for public or private hospitals.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)